1. Home

 "May be purchased at Cumberland, Grafton, Clarksburg (WV), or Parkersburg (WV) during station stops.

 Until the end the B&O operated the train with clean equipment and a friendly staff.
-The Metropolitan's final day of service was April 31, 1971 and it was not retained following Amtrak's start-up the following day.
+The Metropolitan's final day was April 30, 1971 and it was not retained following the start of Amtrak.

 Recent Articles